How to make money from your old photos

 What to look for

-How to sell your photos – Auction tips from experts
+How to sell your old photos and make money – Auction tips from experts

 When assessing the value of your art, any specialist worth their salt will be looking at provenance, condition, artist and current demand.
 Some of the larger auction houses only accept items above a certain value (say £3,000), but local houses tend to be less restrictive.
 If you’re looking for items to buy and sell on, you are better off frequenting the smaller houses.